 Four Great Names Wuyi Cliff Tea

 This a very special opportunity to get some of the rarest tea on Earth.
-This is a very special treasure box indeed, and one of the highest quality teas we have ever offered in our fundraisers.
+This is a very special treasure box indeed, and one of the highest quality teas we have ever offered.

 These are the “Four Great Names” of Wuyi Cliff Tea: The Emperor’s Long Red Cape, Iron Arhat, Golden Water Tortoise and White Cockscomb.
 These teas are all completely handmade in the most traditional way.
 From harvest through withering, from firing to rolling and roasting to sorting and packaging, these teas were all fully hand-processed.
 The tea itself was selected from authentic old-growth trees inside the park.